Extended Half Double Crochet Stitch

 The multiple for this stitch is any number plus 2

 To make the swatch, I did a chain of 22.
-Do this to follow along in the instructions below:
+Do this by following along in the instructions below:

 - Yo, exhdc in 3rd ch from the hook, exhdc to end.